anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear.
+Quote: It is only the great hearted who can be true friends.
+The mean and cowardly, can never know what true friendship means.

-By: Pat Riley
+By: Charles Kingsley